hallettj/hallettj.github.com/_posts/2009-06-30-database-queries-the-couchdb-way.markdown

 }
 {% endhighlight %}

+CouchDB does not just sort data when responding to queries.
+In its internal representation indexes are always sorted by key.
+So a query with a key range targets a contiguous block of data from the database.
+Because of that CouchDB can serve up a key range very efficiently.

-And just as with the keyword search, if you want to search for documents that match a list of substrings then get the matches for one of the substrings from CouchDB and use client code to select results that contain all of the rest of the given substrings.
+Just as with the keyword search, if you want to search for documents that match a list of substrings then get the matches for one of the substrings from CouchDB and use client code to select results that contain all of the rest of the given substrings.